 Kristina Pittam isn’t just your typical fashion blogger with over 20,000 Instagram followers — she’s a girl boss.
 Inspired by an entrepreneurship class she took while she was in university, Pittam launched La Reyna in 2018, a company that sells bodysuits.

-After graduating from Wilfrid Laurier University in 2017 for communications, she did some freelance social media management but the entrepreneurial spirit inside her never left.
-Pittam was hesitant to pursue her desire of opening up her own business at first, but ultimately decided to sacrifice other opportunities to focus on building her business.
-In this exclusive interview, Pittam discusses the hardships of running a business and about her every changing style.
+After graduating from Wilfrid Laurier University in 2017 for communications, Pittam worked as a freelancer overseeing social media for her clients.
+However, she couldn’t deny she had caught the entrepreneurial bug.
+She was hesitant to pursue her dream of having own business but eventually decided to sacrifice other opportunities to focus on starting and building her business.
+In this exclusive interview, Pittam discusses the hardships of running a business and about her ever-changing style.

 You said you were inspired by an entrepreneurship class in university, how was your experience taking that class?

-KP: My friend at the time was like, “take it, it’s like learning how to build a business,” You just have to apply any sort of business idea so I thought I would do a clothing line for sure.
+KP: My friend told me to take the class.
+You were supposed to apply any business idea you may have so I thought I would do a clothing line for sure.
 However, not having a design background and trying to create a clothing line can be a little overwhelming.
-At the time I had an instagram following of about 7,000 and I knew I could convert all my followers to potential customers.
+At the time I had an Instagram following of about 7,000 and I knew I could convert all my followers to potential customers.
 The whole course was about creating a business model and testing it out.
 It was essentially testing your market to see if people actually wanted the product.

 Do you think if you hadn’t attended university or had taken that course you would have never started La Reyna?

-KP: I think that I’ve always inherently had an entrepreneurial spirit.
+KP: I think I’ve always inherently had an entrepreneurial spirit.
 My dad is an entrepreneur himself and watching him grow up definitely had an impact on me.
 I’d also credit my interest in entrepreneurship to a friend of mine who is very business savvy and self-motivated, he definitely influenced me to pursue the course as well as take action to become a self-driven individual myself.

 What are some of the difficulties you faced while building your business?